ZeissIQS/zeiss-inspect-addon-api/doc/howtos/add_on_file_format/add_on_file_format.md

 💡 An Add-on file (extension: *.addon) is a ZIP archive with pre-defined folder- and filenames.

-An Add-on file can be unzipped/edited/zipped manually if necessary.
+While an Add-on file will be created and modified with the Add-on Manager in most cases, it can also be unzipped/edited/zipped manually if necessary.

 ## Structure